Persiba Balikpapan: ISL era

-In the 2009–10 season with a number of star players like I Made Wirawan, Mijo Dadic, Robertino Pugliara, Gendut Doni and Julio Lopez, the team successfully finished 3rd under Arema Indonesia and Persipura Jayapura, and that position better than Persib Bandung and Persija Jakarta.
-While two other East Kalimantan representatives, Bontang FC and Persisam Putra Samarinda, stated that they were outside the top 10.
-In this season too, Persiba managed to "slightly tarnish" the Arema title.
+However, Persiba impressed in the 2009–10 season, with key players including I Made Wirawan, Mijo Dadic, Robertino Pugliara, Gendut Doni, and Julio Lopez.
+The team finished third, behind Arema Indonesia and Persipura Jayapura, and ahead of both Persib Bandung and Persija Jakarta.
+The other East Kalimantan clubs, Bontang FC and Persisam Putra Samarinda, finished outside the top ten.
+That season, Persiba also became the only team to defeat Arema in both home and away fixtures, and the only side to take three points at Kanjuruhan Stadium.